home-assistant/home-assistant.io/source/_components/sensor.flunearyou.markdown

 The `flunearyou` sensor platform allows users in the United States and its territories to get information regarding reported flu symptoms from Flu Near You.
-The platform can return user-repoted information as well reports from the Center for Disease Control (CDC).
+The platform can return user-reported information as well reports from the Center for Disease Control (CDC).

 ## {% linkable_title Configuration %}